-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Aetna Medicare Plan (PPO)
+Your Medicare Health Benefits and Services as a Member of Aetna Medicare Plan (PPO)

-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
+This document gives you the details about your Medicare health care coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.